SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 In this kernel, the second postulate states that the only way to perform computation is via message passing.

-Sending a message is a two-step process as shown by Figure *@fig:ToSteps@*
+Sending a message is a two-step process as shown by Figure *@fig:ToSteps@*:
 1. Method lookup: the method corresponding to the selector is looked up in the class of the receiver and its superclasses.
 1. Method execution: the method is applied to the receiver.
 This means that `self` or `this` in the method will be bound to the receiver.